min2ha/ukwa-site/content/target/43543/index.en.md

   "subject": "EU Referendum"
 }

-# University of Glasgow: The implications for Scotland of a vote in the EU referendum for the UK to leave the EU

 A blog from the University of Glasgow's School of Law about the future of Scotland if 'Brexit' gets through.